Democratic Revolutionary Party: History

 The 1993 PRD presidential nomination election was between Ernesto Perez Balladares and Alfredo Oranges, who won 66% and 33% of the vote respectively.
 Perez Balladares won the presidential elections against Mireya Moscoso and a PRD-majority legislature in 1994.

 The PRD lost the 1999 elections.
 Differences between Perez Balladares and presidential candidate Martín Torrijos, who also beat Oranges in the inner presidential race, made an unclear political offer for this election that ended with Mireya Moscoso's being elected president and the PRD's controlling the assembly.

 Once the elections finished, the committee led by Perez Balladares resigned, and Martín Torrijos was elected secretary.
 This period under Martin Torrijos' leadership was managed by "youngers" who improved well.
 The political mistakes by Moscoso's government opened a path for Torrijos, who easily won the presidential race in 2004.

 In the 2004 general election, Martín Torrijos won the presidency with 47.4% of the vote, running as the candidate for the Patria Nueva ("New Fatherland") electoral alliance between the PRD and the smaller People's Party (PP).
 In the same election, the party won 37.8% of the popular vote and 41 out of 78 seats in the National Assembly of Panama.

 The 2008 primaries were won by Balbina Herrera (Party President Member) against Juan Carlos Navarro.
 The differences between Herrera and Navarro were so deep that they ended with a non-unified party, once again leading the PRD to lose the presidential race led by Balbina Herrera in 2009.

-The committee resigned in October 2009, and a new committee was elected on October 18.
-The elections ended with the election of President Francisco Sanchez Cardenas and Secretary Mitchell Does.
+The committee resigned in October 2009, and a new committee was elected on 18 October.
+The elections ended with the election of President Francisco Sanchez Cardenas and Secretary Mitchell Doens.